 Stories connect us with each other and with our past, our present and our future.
-A good story can take us away to another place or time; it can let us experience another person's life or better understand our own; it can even lift us beyond the limitations of this world.
+A story can take us away to another place or time; it can let us experience another person's life or better understand our own; it can even lift us beyond the limitations of this world.
 People have been telling stories forever.
-Today, we tell our stories with both words and images, but as much as we may love movies, TV and video games none of those draw us in and allow us to become part of a story like a good book.
+Today, we tell our stories with both words and images, but as much as we may love movies, television, video games and virtual reality none of those draw us in and allow us to become part of a story like a good book.
 Without someone else's visual images to portray the people and places in a story, our imaginations rule!
 The characters in a book look as we think they should - sometimes like us or others we know, at other times like someone we can only imagine.
 Places and events may take on familiar dimensions from our own lives or they may go beyond anything we have ever known.
-Either way, we enter in, walk around and make ourselves at home as the story unfolds.
+Either way, we enter in, we walk around and we make ourselves at home as the story unfolds.

-Books can take us home or to a far away place we have never been before.
-The stories told in my books, poems and songs invite you into the lives of imaginary people whose lives feel very real, perhaps even a little like your life or mine.
-They are waiting to meet you and to tell you their stories; stories of healing and wholeness, stories of family and home, stories of love and hope, stories of life.
+Stories can take us home or to a faraway place we have never been before.
+The books, poems and songs that I write introduce you to imaginary people whose lives feel very real, perhaps even a little like your life or mine.
+They are waiting in the words to meet you and to tell you their stories; stories of healing and wholeness, stories of family and home, stories of love and hope, stories of life.

 Welcome.
 Come on in.
 Have I got a story for you…

 HOT OFF THE PRESS - My new book Truth Lies & Consequences is now available from Amazon.com!
 Check it out!